Careers360 Logo

 b.
 Building cubes

-Find suitable substratum against each adaptation.
+Find a suitable substratum against each adaptation.

 Answer:

 (a) These animals live in the sandy substratum and make burrows, e.g. lobsters, crabs, etc. (b) These animals live in muddy substratum as cube-like aggregates.
-The small size of cube helps in passive feeding mechanisms, e.g. zooplanktons.
+The small size of the cube helps in passive feeding mechanisms, e.g. zooplanktons.

-(c) These animals live in the rocky substratum and attach to the substratum with the help of holdfast, e.g. sponges.
+(c) These animals live in the rocky substratum and attach to the substratum with the help of a holdfast, e.g. sponges.

 Question:7